 We came, we saw, we hunkered down and ate non-stop to give you the best non-definitive, but super comprehensive bucket list of Brisbane’s top restaurants!

-Grab the camomile and settle in Brisbane – you’ll be here for a while.
-Read below to discover the top restaurants in Brisbane.
+Grab the chamomile and settle in, Brisbane – you’ll be here for a while.
+Read below to discover the top restaurants in Brisbane…

 Brisbane’s Top Restaurants: Gourmand favourites

 Ready to oodle over the noodles at Hai Hai?
-This Japanese ramen shop has us falling in love with their delicious tonkotsu with thin straight noodles and topped with egg, nori, negi, black garlic oil, and char siu pork.
+This ramen hotspot has us falling in love with their delicious tonkotsu with thin straight noodles and topped with egg, nori, negi, black garlic oil, and char siu pork.

 You can chu-chu ka-chu your way through a million of Chu the Phat’s freshly-steamed duck buns and still be begging for more.
 They’re just that ducking good.

 For stacks on stacks on deck and the best ‘90s playlist you ever did hear, move to the beat and make your way to Hello Please.
-Special mentions goes to their DIY pancakes stacked with lamb shoulder, pickles, aromats, and hoisin, serving flavours hotter than your 2009 So Fresh Summer CD.
+Special mention goes to their Chinese bolognese, with rice dumpling, chilli oil, and salted egg – a little different from Nonna’s classic.

-Joining the rank of Aussie legends alongside Egg Boy is Happy Boy, where the chargrilled Chinese BBQ always saves the day.
+Joining the rank of Aussie legends alongside Egg Boy is Happy Boy, where the food will leave you smiling (and going back for seconds).
 Opt for their half roast duck selection or go full indulgence with their crispy pork belly to dine the night away, and sip on some stunning Aussie wines while you’re at it!

 Caesar the day at Julius Pizzeria, nestled in the heart of Fish Lane!
 Always leave room for the gooey goodness that is their Tartufo pizza, piled with melted mozzarella, smoked bacon, portobello mushrooms, stracchino, and truffle paste.